revosystems/slate/source/includes/_intouch.md

 The Intouch API is an API made for the Intouch App, an app made for customers to earn and spend loyalty points.

 In the Intouch API there are two types of request.
-The ones that use a Customer Token, and the ones that use an API token authorization.
+The ones that use an API token authorization, and the ones that use a Customer Token.

 #API authorization type request
 Revo-InTouch comes with an easy to use `REST` API Interface.